WWE Spoils Roman Reigns ‘WrestleMania’ Match Ahead Of ‘Raw’

 One of the fun things about watching the WWE is seeing the storylines play out ahead of big matches, and the current Roman Reigns storyline involves The Undertaker.
-Last week on Monday Night Raw, Braun Strowman called out Roman Reigns but The Undertaker answered the call instead.
-While Braun left, Roman showed up and told Undertaker he wasn’t needed there and he should leave.
-Undertaker responded by choke slamming Reigns.
+Last week on Monday Night Raw, Braun Strowman called out Roman Reigns, but The Undertaker answered the call instead.
+While Braun left, Roman showed up and told Undertaker he wasn’t needed there and that he should leave.
+Undertaker responded by choke-slamming Reigns.

-That leads to tonight’s episode of Monday Night Raw where fans were expecting to hear Roman Reigns response to getting choke slammed by The Undertaker.
+That leads to tonight’s episode of Monday Night Raw, where fans were expecting to hear Roman Reigns response to getting choke-slammed by The Undertaker.
 However, the WWE decided to spoil the progression of this storyline but announcing on Twitter that Undertaker and Roman Reigns will fight at WrestleMania 33.

 BREAKING: #TheBigDog @WWERomanReigns and The #Undertaker are set to do battle at #WrestleMania 33! pic.twitter.com/pk8nkcxcgS